 Back tattoos can easily be hidden by regular everyday wardrobe items and a corporate suit.
 Whether you go for a smaller tattoo or decide to go all in on a large back piece, in most cases employees never have to show their back to the boss.
 To better ensure that a back tattoo doesn’t show, it’s important to avoid open back tops or low back dresses in a professional workplace.

 While this area of the body is notoriously higher on the pain scale for tattoos, it offers the perfect canvas for a hidden tattoo that you only break out with certain clothing items.
-Whether you choose a larger piece or something small and compact, the rib cage is a spot where people have complete control over who can take a peek at their work.
+Whether you choose a larger piece or something small and compact, the rib cage is a spot where people have complete control over who can take a peek at their office.

 For anyone that really wants to hide away their tattoos by day but occasionally display them by night, the foot and ankle area is the perfect sport for an appropriately sized piece.
 Depending on footwear requirements for the job, most people never have to worry about their feet making an appearance in the boardroom.